pingcap/docs-cn/tidb-configuration-file.md

 - The threshold of the TiKV load.
 If the TiKV load exceeds this threshold, more `batch` packets are collected to relieve the pressure of TiKV.
 It is valid only when the value of `tikv-client.max-batch-size` is greater than `0`.
 It is recommended not to modify this value.
 - Default value: `200`

+## tikv-client.copr-cache <span class="version-mark">New in v4.0.0</span>

+This section introduces configuration items related to the Coprocessor Cache feature.

+### `enable`

+- Determines whether to enable [Coprocessor Cache](/coprocessor-cache.md).
+- Default value: `false` (which means that Coprocessor Cache is disabled by default)

+### `capacity-mb`

+- The total size of the cached data.
+When the cache space is full, old cache entries are evicted.
+- Default value: `1000`
+- Unit: MB

+### `admission-max-result-mb`

+- Specifies the largest single push-down calculation result set that can be cached.
+If the result set of a single push-down calculation returned on the Coprocessor is larger than the result set specified by this parameter, the result set is cached.
+Increasing this value means that more types of push-down requests are cached, but also cause the cache space to be occupied more easily.
+Note that the size of each push-down calculation result set is generally smaller than the size of the Region.
+Therefore, it is meaningless to set this value far beyond the size of a Region.
+- Default value: `10`
+- Unit: MB

+### `admission-min-process-ms`

+- Specifies the minimum calculation time for a single push-down calculation result set that can be cached.
+If the calculation time of a single push-down calculation on the Coprocessor is less than the time specified by this parameter, the result set is not cached.
+Requests that are processed quickly do not need to be cached, and only the requests that take a long time to process need to be cached, which makes the cache less likely to be evicted.
+- Default value: `5`
+- Unit: ms

 ### txn-local-latches